dotnet/AspNetCore.Docs/aspnetcore/tutorials/grpc/grpc-start/includes/grpc-start6.md

   The `code` command opens the *GrpcGreeter* project folder in the current instance of Visual Studio Code.

-* Visual Studio Code displays a dialog box that asks **Do you trust the authors of the files in this folder**.
+* Visual Studio Code displays a dialog box that asks: **Do you trust the authors of the files in this folder?**.
 Select:
   * The checkbox **trust the authors of all files in the parent folder**.
   * **Yes, I trust the authors** (because dotnet generated the files).